Become a Certified Channel Manager

 - Roll-out phases and typical timelines

-Phase 1a– Defining (or re-defining) a Channel Program
+3) Phase I – Defining (or re-defining) Channel Program – Elements

 - What resellers look for when selecting a vendor partner